 Why More Entrepreneurs Are Opening Smoke Shops

-Several trends are fueling the growth of tobacco shops:
+Several trends are fueling the growth of the tobacco shop business:

 First, consumer habits have shifted.
 Many people are swapping traditional cigarettes for smokeless options like vapes and e-cigs.
 These products are often seen as “healthier” (although that’s debatable) alternatives, creating a new demand stream.